hasbiyallah01/linnked/README.md

 Tech Stack
 Backend: C# / .NET

 Database: (Postgres sql hosted on render)

 Deployed on azure

 Authentication is email-based (people sign up with emails only).

-AI: OpenAI (for generating messages from prompts) Email Delivery: Google SMTP service
+AI: OpenAI (for generating messages from prompts)

+Email Delivery: Google SMTP service

 Features
 Email signup

-Prompt-driven profiles → makes messages more personal You can either type your message in yourself or ask AI to do that for you by giving a brief decription of who the person is Then you can state your preference if you want it to be multi paged or single paged, the font and several other stuufff You can the share the link or download the falsh cardsss Then teh receiver clicks on the link and sees the message and decides to accept or reject and you get their response in your email.
+Prompt-driven profiles → makes messages more personal

+You can either type your message in yourself or ask AI to do that for you by giving a brief decription of who the person is

+Then you can state your preference if you want it to be multi paged or single paged, the font and several other stuufff

+You can the share the link or download the flash cardsss

+Then teh receiver clicks on the link and sees the message and decides to accept or reject and you get their response in your email.

 # Clone this repo